ravangen/graphql-rate-limit/README.md

   authors: [Author!]

-  # Override behaviour imposed from 'Query' type on this field to have different limit
+  # Override behaviour imposed from 'Query' object on this field to have different limit
   quote: String @rateLimit(limit: 1, duration: 60)
 }
 ```